 “Rust and Tell“ is a monthly event to share ideas, and learn about new things in and about Rust.
 Meet fellow Rustaceans, share your learnings, get motivated and inspired.

-To apply, please either write in the comments below or message Ryan Levick or Bastian Gruber on Meetup.
-If you’re unsure if your idea will be interesting, submit to us anyway!
+We are always looking for speakers of any level.
+Please either write in the comments below or message Evance Soumaoro, Scott Ling, Ryan Levick, or Bastian Gruber on Meetup if you would like to speak.
+Unsure about your idea?
+No worries, talk to us anyway!
 We can help you refine and improve your talk!

 We usually plan 3 slots of 20 minutes each.
 You decide on how you want to fill this time.
 We are also flexible in allocating longer time if you need it; just let us know so we can make the arrangement.